VisionXLab/STAR-MMRotate/README.md

-# STAR: A First-Ever Dataset and A Large-Scale Benchmark for Scene Graph Generation in Large-Size Satellite Imagery
+# STAR: A First-Ever Dataset and A Large-Scale Benchmark for Scene Graph Generation in Large-Size Satellite Imagery (TPAMI)

 The official implementation of the oriented object detection part of the paper "[STAR: A First-Ever Dataset and A Large-Scale Benchmark for Scene Graph Generation in Large-Size Satellite Imagery](https://arxiv.org/abs/2406.09410)".